 With big projects in your 3D application, consider having a working file outside your Modest3D project directory.
 This can often save time consuming updates and importing unnecessary data.

 Build with an efficient topology.
 Add polygons only where you need them.

 Optimise your geometry if it has too many polygons.
 Many character models need to be intelligently optimized or even rebuilt by an artist especially if sourced/built from:

 Other high density Nurbs/Patch models designed for render

 Where you can afford them, evenly spaced polygons in buildings, landscape and architecture will help spread lighting and avoid awkward kinks.

 The method you use to construct objects can have a massive affect on the number of polygons, especially when not optimized.
 In this diagram the same shape mesh has 156 triangles on the right and 726 on the left.
 726 may not sound like a great deal of polygons, but if this is used 40 times in a level, you will really start to see the savings.
 A good rule of thumb is often to start simple and add detail where needed.
 It's always easier to add polygon than take them away.

 If you author your textures to a power of two (e.g. 512x512 or 256x1024), the textures will be more efficient and won't need rescaling at build time.
 You can use up to 4096x4096 pixels, (although 2048x2048 is the highest available on many graphics cards/platforms).
 Search online for expert advice on creating good textures, but some of these guidelines can help you get the most efficient results from your project:

-- Use the texture resolution output you require in your scene (save a copy, for example a 256x256 optimised PNG or a TGA file).
+Use the texture resolution output you require in your scene (save a copy, for example a 256x256 optimized PNG or a TGA file).
 You can make a judgement based on where the texture will be seen and where it is mapped.

 One texture (left) vs three textures (right)